Woodburn Farmhouse, Roberton 17th May 2025

 11th

-Birds destroying my garden plants; pecking off fresh shoots.
-I had wondered why these birds were seen as a nuisance in Ancrum.
+My garden plants are being destroyed by birds, they are pecking off fresh growth.
+I was curious as to why these birds were perceived as a nuisance in Ancrum.

 Fixing my Jasmine plant to my wall trellis I used a cane, cotton thread and a CD utilising the wind to ward the birds off.